Wang Jingwei regime: Life under the regime

-Japanese under the regime had greater access to coveted wartime luxuries, and the Japanese enjoyed things like matches, rice, tea, coffee, cigars, foods, and alcoholic drinks, all of which were scarce in Japan proper, but consumer goods became more scarce after Japan entered World War II.
+Japanese under the regime had greater access to coveted wartime luxuries, and the Japanese enjoyed things like matches, rice, tea, coffee, cigars, foods, and alcoholic drinks, all of which were scarce in Japan proper.
+However, consumer goods became more scarce after Japan entered World War II.
 In Japanese-occupied Chinese territories the prices of basic necessities rose substantially as Japan's war effort expanded.
-In Shanghai in 1941, they increased elevenfold.
+By 1941, these prices in Shanghai increased eleven-fold.

 Daily life was often difficult in the Nanjing Nationalist Government-controlled Republic of China, and grew increasingly so as the war turned against Japan (c.
 1943).
 Local residents resorted to the black market in order to obtain needed items or to influence the ruling establishment.
 The Kempeitai (Japanese Military Police Corps), Tokubetsu Kōtō Keisatsu (Special Higher Police), collaborationist Chinese police, and Chinese citizens in the service of the Japanese all worked to censor information, monitor any opposition, and torture enemies and dissenters.
 A "native" secret agency, the Tewu, was created with the aid of Japanese Army "advisors".
 The Japanese also established prisoner-of-war detention centres, concentration camps, and kamikaze training centres to indoctrinate pilots.

 Since Wang's government held authority only over territories under Japanese military occupation, there was a limited amount that officials loyal to Wang could do to ease the suffering of Chinese under Japanese occupation.
 Wang himself became a focal point of anti-Japanese resistance.
 He was demonised and branded as an "arch-traitor" in both KMT and Communist rhetoric.
 Wang and his government were deeply unpopular with the Chinese populace, who regarded them as traitors to both the Chinese state and Han Chinese identity.
 Wang's rule was constantly undermined by resistance and sabotage.

 The strategy of the local education system was to create a workforce suited for employment in factories and mines, and for manual labor.
 The Japanese also attempted to introduce their culture and dress to the Chinese.
 Complaints and agitation called for more meaningful Chinese educational development.
 Shinto temples and similar cultural centers were built in order to instill Japanese culture and values.
 These activities came to a halt at the end of the war.